 WiFi calling is available to Telstra mobile customers with postpaid and prepaid plans.
 You can also use WiFi calling with your Telstra plan when you’re overseas, however you can only use it to call numbers in Australia.

 Telstra also offers WiFi SMS, which allows you to send SMS over a WiFi network.
-Like WiFi calling, it’s handy for moments when you’re in an area with weak or no mobile reception, but easy access to WiFi.
-As this technology is still in the roll out phase, not all devices will be compatible.
+Like WiFi calling, it’s handy for moments when you’re in an area with weak or no mobile reception, but have easy access to WiFi.
+Supported devices include the Apple iPhone 7 and onwards, the Samsung Galaxy S8 and onwards, the Samsung Galaxy Note 10 and onwards and the Samsung Galaxy A5 and onwards.

 The following table shows a selection of published Telstra postpaid plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.